 The Pew survey found that almost 1 in 3 of the sandwichgeneration adults were more likely to say they always feel rushed, while 23% of other adults said this.
-However. survey suggests the that those who were supporting both parents and children reported being just as
+However. the survey suggests that those who were supporting both parents and children reported being just as